 When only reproductive organs are affected, the condition is classified as MRKH syndrome type 1.
-Some women with MRKH syndrome also have abnormalities in other parts of the body; in these cases, the condition is classified as MRKH syndrome type 2.
+Some individuals with MRKH syndrome also have abnormalities in other parts of the body; in these cases, the condition is classified as MRKH syndrome type 2.
 In this form of the condition, the kidneys may be abnormally formed or positioned, or one kidney may fail to develop (unilateral renal agenesis).
 Affected individuals commonly develop skeletal abnormalities, particularly of the spinal bones (vertebrae).
-Females with MRKH syndrome type 2 may also have hearing loss or heart defects.
+People with MRKH syndrome type 2 may also have hearing loss or heart defects.

 The reproductive abnormalities of MRKH syndrome are due to incomplete development of the Müllerian duct.
 This structure in the embryo develops into the uterus, fallopian tubes, cervix, and the upper part of the vagina.
 The cause of the abnormal development of the Müllerian duct in affected individuals is unknown.
 Originally, researchers suspected that MRKH syndrome was caused by environmental factors during pregnancy, such as medication or maternal illness.
 However, subsequent studies have not identified an association with any specific maternal drug use, illness, or other factor.
 Researchers now suggest that in combination, genetic and environmental factors contribute to the development of MRKH syndrome, although the specific factors are often unknown.